Disappearance of Richard Colvin Cox: Subsequent sightings

 According to a 2021 blog post by Mansfield author Timothy Brian McKee, a friend of Cox saw him in Mansfield in 1950 but did not reveal the details until decades later.
 According to McKee, he had heard about town that Mansfield resident Ursula Margaret Unterwagner had seen Cox.
 In response to his query, Unterwagner, a high school classmate of Cox, confirmed in 2010 or 2011 that she had seen Cox within a week of his disappearance.

 Unterwagner said she was walking on Fourth Street when she saw Cox walking along the nearby railroad tracks and immediately recognized him because of his distinctive gait.
-She assumed he had just disembarked from a train at the nearby Union Station and was walking home.
+She assumed he had just disembarked from a train at nearby Union Station and was walking home.
 They waved to each other, and Unterwagner intended to speak with him as soon as the passing train, which was between them, had traveled beyond where they stood.
 By the time the train had left, Cox was out of Unterwagner's sight and she never saw him again.
 According to McKee, Unterwagner did not widely share her experience out of concern that she might be jeopardizing Cox's life or career if he had gone to work for an intelligence agency.
 She asked McKee not to reveal the story until after her death, reasoning that if she was dead, Cox probably was too, and so no longer needed her protection.
 Unterwagner died in 2020, and McKee then revealed her sighting of Cox.